Cremation hasn’t always been the first choice for many people, especially in the West, but it has become a more common preference in recent years.

 There’s only the option that feels right for you at this point of time.

-A few things you should know before making a decision on which affordable burial and cremation services to choose from, however, is the impact of your decision.
+A few things you should know before making a decision on which affordable cremation services to choose from, however, is the impact of your decision.

 Many opt for cremation because it is gentler on the environment; especially in comparison to a burial, which may leave behind harmful formaldehyde and non-perishable metals and materials from funeral caskets.